 - The adequacy of financial controls and integrity of financial statements.
-This should include an analysis of the purchasing policy and adherence to that policy; - The adequacy of the current accounting process; - The appropriateness and utility of regular reports provided to the Board and management, and how that reporting compares to industry standards and best practices; - Sufficiency of internal and external audit procedures; and - Adequacy of record-keeping system.
+This should include an analysis of the purchasing policy and adherence to that policy; - The adequacy of the current accounting process; - The appropriateness and utility of regular reports provided to the Board and management, and how that reporting compares to industry standards and best practices; - Sufficiency of contracted internal audit services and external audit procedures; and - Adequacy of record-keeping system.